USAJOBS/help-center/how-to/application/view.md

 ### View the status of your application

 Each application is labeled with a status to indicate its progress through the federal application process.
-These statuses will tell you if your application is in progress, received, cancelled, incomplete or unavailable.
+These statuses will tell you if your application is in progress, received, canceled, incomplete or unavailable.
 [Understand the different application statuses](../status/).

 ### Update or complete your application